There are many reasons for getting a lap pool over a traditional one; however, lack of yard space is one of the biggest ones.

 Not only is swimming fun, but it’s also a kind of cardiovascular exercise.
-If you’re looking to lose weight, you can consider swimming since it works out every body muscle.
-In addition, swimming multiple laps burns way more calories than walking does and strengthens and tones the core and muscles.
+You can consider swimming to lose weight since it works out every body muscle.
+In addition, if you swim laps, it burns way more calories than walking and strengthens and tones the core and muscles.

-Once you get the hang of breathing in water and using your arms and legs, it is easy and fun to swim.
-It doesn’t put weight on any specific part of the body and takes away pressure from the joints.
-It’s perfect for anyone in recovery from some injury or someone who has impaired mobility.
+Swimming is easy and fun once you get the hang of breathing in water and using your arms and legs.
+It doesn’t put weight on any specific body part and takes away pressure from the joints.
+It’s perfect for anyone recovering from some injury or someone with impaired mobility.

 3. Boosts Mental Health

 When one swims (or even exercises in general), the body releases hormones that make one feel good.
-If you’re stressed out or worked up, swimming is a good way to clear the mind and destress.
+Swimming is a good way to clear the mind and destress if you’re stressed out or worked up.
 Thus, overall, it works wonders for one’s mental health.

 4. Improvement In Sleep Quality

-As we mentioned before, swimming is a cardiovascular exercise, and any kind of exercise tends to make one feel tired.
-The tiredness, combined with the calming energy of water, positively impacts your quality of sleep.
+As we mentioned before, swimming is a cardiovascular exercise, and any exercise tends to make one feel tired.
+The tiredness and the calming energy of water positively impact your sleep quality.

-Now, of course, if you opt for a lavish design and high-end materials, installing a lap pool will cost a bomb!
-But in all other cases, this type of pool is relatively affordable, hence, its high popularity.
+Installing a lap pool will cost a bomb if you opt for a lavish design and high-end materials!
+But in all other cases, this type of swimming pool is relatively affordable, hence, its high popularity.

 Lap pools have a simple shape with little to no additional elements.
 However, if you want something fancy and multi-functional, consider combining the lap pool with a lagoon pool, a spa, etc.

-Regardless, the installation and maintenance costs are lower than conventional pools.
+Regardless, the installation, pool cover and maintenance costs are lower than in regular pools.